Medical Device Prototyping & Pilot Production

 4 Key Factors in Medical Device Risk Management

 The design and manufacturing of any medical device carries a certain amount of risk.
 We live in a world of emerging technology driven by an Internet of Things (IoT) mentality.
 This always leads to questions about the maturity and stability of many of the technological advances that we see every day in the news.
 The goal of any IoT effort is to get the product to market as fast as possible.
 Many times, the verification and validation efforts are lacking rigor and discipline.
 For that reason, the FDA invokes the ISO 14971:2007 standard as an internationally accepted risk management standard.
 DeviceLab and every manufacturer of medical devices must have established risk management procedures that bring them into compliance with ISO 14971.

 Fundamental Guidelines & Requirements for the Development of Medical Device Prototypes

 - Control identified risks

 - Monitor the effectiveness of risk-management controls

-Risk management applies across the entire lifecycle of medical device manufacturing, including any associated software.
+Risk management applies across the entire lifecycle process of medical device manufacturing, including any associated software.

-DeviceLab stays current with any standard from the ISO/IEC family of standards because they are reviewed, evaluated, and updated every five years as a minimum.
+DeviceLab stays current with any standard from the ISO/IEC family of standards, such as IEC 62304, IEC 60601-1-2, IEC 60601 series, IEC 61010 series, IEC 61326 series, and more because they are reviewed, evaluated, and updated every five years as a minimum.
 Important events also drive out-of-cycle updates as supplements, as we saw with the quality assurance standard.
 You must be on your toes, and DeviceLab always is.